vzaccaria/vzaccaria.github.io/_posts/2021-08-24-starting-a-terminal-from-notion.md

 Notion is my current go-to app for collecting work and personal life notes.
-Given the abundance of cloud-based collaborative tools (Google docs etc) it also became my organised jumping pad to whatever set of documents I was working at the moment.
+Given the abundance of cloud-based collaborative tools (Google docs etc) it also became my organised jumping pad to whatever set of documents I am working at the moment.

 One thing that I was missing was the possibility to take action on my local